exonum/exonum-doc/src/get-started/java-binding.md

 current storage state when the transaction is executed.
 Exonum passes `Fork` as an argument – a view that allows performing modifying operations.
 A service schema object can be used to access data collections of this service.

+Also, `Transaction#execute` method may throw `TransactionExecutionException` which contains transaction error report.
+This feature allows the service to notify Exonum about an error in a transaction execution whenever one occurs.
+If transaction execution fails, the changes invoked by the transaction are rolled back, while the error data is stored in the database for further user reference.

 ### External Service API